tarn-jihas/food-store-search-api/README.md

 ## Data

 The data used by the API is loaded from a provided CSV file.
+File used here is [CSV](https://drive.google.com/file/d/1S2GbGliw6JhLAdukY2t0zPfzqurFOvjh/view?usp=sharing)